thmihnea/thmihnea/README.md

 ### Hi there 👋
 I'm Mihnea, a Java/C++/C developer who creates a lot of cool backend related stuff, Spigot plugins, APIs and much more.
+I'm a fast learner who is always opened to others' ideas!
 I open source most of my projects, so feel free to contribute to them if you want! :)
 My Discord DMs are always open, in case you want to message me, contact me at: thmihnea#1337

-🔭 I’m currently working with Nexs-Romania

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=thmihnea&show_icons=true&theme=radical)